Pentagon files reveal flaws in U.S. claims about Syrian casualties in Baghdadi raid

 Story edit by Larry Kaplow, Alex Leff and Hannah Bloch; and copy edit by Preeti Aroon.

-Arabic translation by Majd Al-Waheidi; and Arabic edit by Suha Halife.
-Arabic interpretation by Nuha Musleh and Anas Baba.
+Arabic translation in Washington, D.C., by Majd Al-Waheidi; and Arabic edit by Suha Halife.
+Arabic interpreters in the field are Nuha Musleh and Anas Baba.

 Social media edit by Dylan Scott, Bronson Arcuri and Danielle Nett.

-Note: Editor's note: The following documents contain graphic images.